heltsikker/hsctf21/misc/circuit/SOLUTION.md

 And one output: `unlock`

-The goal is to figure out which 6 PIN needs to be entered in order for the `unlock` output to be set high.
+The goal is to figure out which 6 digit PIN needs to be entered in order for the `unlock` output to be set high.

 It's probably smart to start at the end by the unlock output, and work backwards.
 I'll import the schematic into GIMP at a high resolution, so we can add some notes to the schematic while solving it.
 I'll also be labeling d-flip-flops with D1, D2, etc., and refer to keypad inputs with K1, K2, ...